"Pizza Dave" spent the better part of forty-five years making pizza in different parts of the country.

 - Why Consider Online Ordering for Your Pizzeria?

 - Will That Be for Pickup or Delivery?

 Obtaining the Right Equipment

 I learned from experience that the last place you want to look for used equipment is at an equipment dealer.
 The first place should always be Craigslist; although the buying process takes longer, you save a lot of money and usually get better equipment.
-I have never received a faulty piece of equipment off of Craigslist in 3 years.
+I have never received a faulty piece of equipment from Craigslist in three years.
 I cannot say the same about my experience buying from an equipment dealer.

 Our Experience With Equipment Purchases

 I ended up making the dough by hand during the first seven months that we were open.
 We rolled out the pizzas with a $10 rolling pin.
 I used whatever spare money I had to pay off the equipment we had financed.

 When the equipment was finally paid off the following April, we spent $800 and bought a 20-quart dough mixer to mark the end of mixing our dough by hand.
 This mixer lasted us for about a year before it broke down from overuse.
 We bought the mixer we needed (again off of Craigslist) a few months ago, and now our dough needs are well taken care of.